refractionPOINT/lce_doc/docs/dr.md

   - op: external
     resource: lcr://detection/suspicious-windows-exec-location
 ```

+### Transforms
+Transforms are transformations applied to the value being evaluated in an event, prior to the evaluation.

+#### file name
+Sample: `"file name": true`

+The `file name` transform takes a file path and replaces it with the file name component of the path.
+This means that the file path `c:\windows\system32\wininet.dll` will become `wininet.dll`.

+#### sub domain
+Sample: `"sub domain": '-2:'`

+The `sub domain` extracts specific components from a domain name.
+The value of `sub domain` is in basic slice notation.
+This notation is of the form `startIndex:endIndex` where the index is 0-based and indicates which parts of the domain to keep.
+Examples:

+  * `0:2` means the first 2 components of the domain: `aa.bb` for `aa.bb.cc.dd`.
+  * `-1` means the last component of the domain: `cc` for `aa.bb.cc`.
+  * `1:` means all components starting at 1: `bb.cc` for `aa.bb.cc`.
+  * `:` means to test the operator to every component individually.

 ## Response Component
 The response component is simpler as it does not have the boolean logic concept.
 It is simply a list of actions to take